jpulse-net/jpulse-framework/docs/getting-started.md

 - Node.js 18+ and npm/yarn
 - Basic knowledge of HTML, CSS, and JavaScript
 - Text editor or IDE

+**💡 Pro Tip**: Using an AI coding assistant like Cursor, Cline, or GitHub Copilot?
+See the [Gen-AI Development Guide](genai-development.md) to accelerate your development with AI-assisted "vibe coding" while following framework best practices.

 ## Step 1: Create Your First Site